|

 The Special Methods web exemplifies one of the guiding principles of CornDancer.com, a developmental website devoted to the exploration of ideas and the creation of a cyber community of scholars.
 We believe that information should be open to all and shared freely — not hidden away behind passwords and exclusive subscription services.

 My students contribute to the Special Methods web in many ways.
-This fall they wrote their own Bio Poems during an activity designed to help teachers find out about students' backgrounds and experiences, which is a key step to building a learning community within the classroom.
+Examples of their work can be found in Bio Poems, an instructional activity designed to help teachers find out about students' backgrounds and experiences.
+Each bio poem assists in building a learning community within the classroom, a key element in creating an engaging and meaningful environment.
 Students in another of my classes, Classroom Management Concepts, have also written some delightful and creative Bio Poems for their class cybersite.

-Other places within the Special Methods web are under development as we continue the learning experience.
-We've just begin to write entries for the Glossary, which we plan to develop into a robust and dynamic reference source for language students and teachers.
+Other places within the Special Methods web add new content each semester as we continue to document and share the learning experience.
+The Gallery contains portraits and photos of our own professional learning community of language teachers at work and at play.
+We continue to write entries for the Special Methods Glossary, a reference resource for language students and teachers.

 Freddie A. Bowles